anderslatif/YoutubeSnoop/README.md

 {tracknumber}. {title}.flac
 ```

 It will try to infer the metadata from the playlist and set it in the downloaded files.
 Otherwise it will prompt you for it.
-It uses the [mutagen](https://mutagen.readthedocs.io/en/latest/) library to set the metadata and [beets](https://beets.io/) to fix any mistakes.
+It uses the [mutagen](https://mutagen.readthedocs.io/en/latest/) library to set the metadata with the help of [musicbrainz](https://musicbrainz.org/) to fix any mistakes.
 It uses [musicbrainzngs](https://pypi.org/project/musicbrainzngs/) to download cover art as `Cover.jpg` or `Cover.png` and place it in the folder and added to the metadata of each track.

 ### Videos